 Image credit: Unsplash/Arthur Lambillotte

-The National Grid DFS Scheme is to be extended year round!
+The National Grid DFS Scheme will now run all year

-A nationwide energy-saving scheme that pays households to use less energy at peak times over winter, meaning that you can be paid for turning off appliances in your home at specific times, is looking to be extended all year round.
-This means you could soon be able to cash in for not using your electricity throughout the year, not just during the winter!
+A nationwide energy-saving scheme that pays households to use less energy at peak times over winter, meaning that you can be paid for turning off appliances in your home at specific times, has been extended all year round, as of November 27th, 2024.
+This means you may now be able to cash in for not using your electricity throughout the year, not just during the winter!

 What is a DFS event?

-How long do the DFS events go on for?
+How does it work and how long do the DFS events go on for?

-Each of these tests will run for one hour, and during this time, participants in the scheme are encouraged to turn off as many appliances as they can in their homes to reduce the amount of energy the household uses.
+Each of these tests will run for one hour, during which time participants in the scheme are encouraged to turn off as many appliances as possible in their homes to reduce the amount of energy the household uses.

 How much can I earn?

-During the 2023 winter sessions, I saved 2 gigawatts of power, and I saved as much CO2 as 216,000 adult trees would absorb in a year, and that's after missing a couple of the sessions.
-I earned £18 in credit from DFS partner Octopus, which was added as a credit to my bill.
-If I'm honest, I was a bit rubbish and could have saved a lot more, so as long as you are committed to properly taking part in the scheme, you could earn some decent energy credit!
+During the 2023 winter sessions, I saved 2 gigawatts of power and as much CO2 as 216,000 adult trees would absorb in a year, and that's after missing a couple of the sessions.
+I earned £18 in credit from DFS partner Octopus.
+I suspect that with the lower rates, I'll be lucky to save that much going forward.

 Which energy providers are taking part?